 Main St & 1 Avenue

 The Co-Cathedral, built in 1919, is a nationally renowned landmark.
 Monsignor Charles Maillard, the resident priest, designed the interior of the cathedral and painted the extensive murals between 1921 and 1931.
-Monsignor Maillard embellished the church with scenes from the Old and New Testament of the Bible.
-He focused on illustrating the four following levels: the sins of the world; the fourteen Stations of the Cross; the life and death of St. Philomena and all aspects above the life and death of St. Philomena.
-Visitors will be amazed at the well-preserved conditions of the paintings.
+Monsignor Maillard embellished the church with scenes from the Old and New Testaments of the Bible.
+He focused on illustrating the following four levels: the sins of the world; the fourteen Stations of the Cross; the life and death of St. Philomena; and all aspects of the life and death of St. Philomena.
+Visitors will be amazed at the well-preserved condition of the paintings.

 For a complete history of the Co-Cathedral, please visit their website.